JisongLiu/JisongLiu.github.io/efficient Java.md

 ### item 2 Use the builder pattern if you meet too much parameter

+### item 3 Enfore the singleton property with a private constructor or an enum type

+'''
+public enum Elvis {
+       INSTANCE;
+       public
+'''

 ### item 4 Make a class noninstantiability using a private constructor method

 ### item 5 Reuse an instance if it is immutable.
 E.g. using static key word or String = "Not do it like new String()".
 If